shailendracss/automationSessions/src/day9/conditionalStatements/ConditionalStatement.md

 ### Switch Case

 	Pro: It is more readable, and executes faster than If Else ladder
-	Cons: It matches Single condition only,  It always check for equality.
+	Cons: It matches Single condition only,  It always check for equality. you can not apply logical operators(&&, ||, !)

 	Syntax: